bezzad/Downloader/README.md

 ---
 ## How to **stop** and **resume** downloads other time

 The ‍`DownloadService` class has a property called `Package` that stores each step of the download.
-To stopping the download you must call the `CancelAsync` method.
+To stop the download you must call the `CancelAsync` method.
 Now, if you want to continue again, you must call the same `DownloadFileTaskAsync` function with the `Package` parameter to resume your download.
 For example:

 ```csharp
 // At first, keep and store the Package file to resume